Coronavirus: People will have to get used to ‘new normal’, Holohan warns

 Rejecting any suggestion NPHET was “blaming” people for breaking the restrictions, he said there has been a “huge level” of compliance but it was important to “keep that up”.

-There were still over 140 people in ICU and large numbers in hospital with Covid-19, while high numbers of people were being diagnosed with the disease, he said.
+There were still more than 140 people in ICU and large numbers in hospital with Covid-19, while high numbers of people were being diagnosed with the disease, he said.
 “We’re not down to a low enough level yet.”

 Asked why the incidence of the virus is so high in Co Cavan, HSE chief clinical officer Dr Colm Henry said there were a number of factors including an outbreak in the hospital and cases in residential facilities and congregated settings.
 “It doesn’t appear to be directly related to it being a border county.”